janvi01/TakeBreak/README.md

 5. Upload the directory file TakeBreak

-6. Go to extensions
+6. Go to extensions dropdown.

-7. Pin the extensions
+7. Pin the TakeBreak extension.

 Now you are all set to use this chrome extensions. 🚀